UBCSailbot/docs/docs/current/sailbot_workspace/how_to.md

    there is a list of Docker Compose files with comments at the end of the line that say which programs are defined in them.
    Uncomment the Docker Compose file that the program is defined in: remove `//` at the beginning of the line
     1. Programs that are defined in the uncommented Docker Compose files will be started and stopped with Sailbot Workspace
-2. Run the `Dev Containers: Rebuild Container` command to restart Sailbot Workspace
+2. Run the `Dev Containers: Rebuild Container` VS Code command to restart Sailbot Workspace
 3. Follow the program-specific run instructions:

     ??? note "Run Docs or Website"

-        1. Run the `Ports: Focus on Ports View` command
+        1. Run the `Ports: Focus on Ports View` VS Code command
         2. Open the site by hovering over its local address and clicking either "Open in Browser" or "Preview in Editor"
             - The local address of Docs is the line with a port of 8000
             - The local address of Website is the line with a port of 3005